responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 # 1 Introduction

 In this post, we’ll explore FLINT, a framework introduced in a paper titled “A framework to learn with interpretation,” addressing the crucial need for interpretability in machine learning as complex predictive models become more prevalent in fields like law, healthcare, and defense.
 Interpretability, synonymous with explainability, provides insights into a model’s decision-making process.
 Two main approaches, post-hoc methods and “interpretable by design” methods, tackle the challenge of interpreting models, each with its pros and cons.
 A new approach, Supervised Learning with Interpretation (SLI), jointly learns a predictive model and an interpreter model.
 FLINT, specifically designed for deep neural network classifiers, introduces a novel interpreter network architecture promoting local and global interpretability.
 It also proposes a criterion for concise and diverse attribute functions, enhancing interpretability.
-We’ll delve into FLINT’s significance, challenges, and implications for transparent AI systems, examining its potential impact on real-world applications.
+We’ll delve into FLINT’s significance, challenges, and implications for transparent AI systems, and we will reproduce some experiments done in the experimental section of the article and evaluate their outputs to study FLINT's performance.

 # 2 Learning a classifier and its interpreter with FLINT